ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 	You may want to install the [`@ckeditor/ckeditor5-link`](https://www.npmjs.com/package/@ckeditor/ckeditor5-link) package if you want to use the {@link features/images-linking `LinkImage`} plugin in your editor.
 </info-box>

-Next add the {@link features/images-overview#image-features plugins that you need} to your plugin list.
+Next, add the {@link features/images-overview#image-features plugins that you need} to your plugin list.
 You also need to set the desired image toolbar items.
 Notice the {@link features/toolbar#separating-toolbar-items separators} used to organize the toolbar.

 ```js
 import { Image, ImageCaption, ImageResize, ImageStyle, ImageToolbar } from '@ckeditor/ckeditor5-image';